socialpandas/sidekiq-superworker/README.md

 Sidekiq::Superworker.options[:delete_subjobs_after_superjob_completes] = false
 ```

-#### Expire superworkers
+#### Superjob expiration

-When a subjob dies due to too many retries depending jobs will never run and the superjob will never be completed.
-Therefore the sujob redis keys will never be removed.
-When setting `superjob_expiration` to *x* the subjobs keys will expire in *x* seconds.
-Default value is `nil` (the keys will never expire).
+When a subjob dies due to too many retries, the jobs that depend on it will never run and the superjob will never be completed.
+Consequently, the subjob Redis keys will never be removed.
+You can set `superjob_expiration` to *N* to make the subjobs keys expire in *N* seconds.
+The default value is `nil` (the keys will never expire).

 ```ruby
 # config/initializers/superworker.rb